The following steps provide an effective strategy for conducting efficient and accurate library research.

-If the full text is not available, you may wish to use the library's Interlibrary Loan (ILL) Service to borrow books or obtain copies of articles not available at NCCU.
+If the full text is not available, you may hope to use the library's Interlibrary Loan (ILL) Service to borrow books or obtain copies of articles not available at ECSU.

 Evaluate the authority and quality of the materials you have located.
 Consider the author, publisher, and date of each resource.
 Is the material comprehensive?
 Is it biased?
 Who is the intended audience?

 Is the article peer-reviewed or from a scholarly journal?
 A scholarly journal has all of its articles reviewed by panel of experts in the field before the articles are published.
 Peer-reviewed articles are the "Gold Standard" of academic research.
 Answering the following questions will help you identify a peer-reviewed article.

 Is the author of the article listed near the beginning of the article?

 Is the journal in which the article published named?